-NOTE: This course provides the certification exam contact hours for nurses who have purchased and studied the Review and Resource Manual as identified in the title of the course.
-The Review and Resource Manual is not included with the purchase of the CE Module.
+NOTE: This course provides the certification exam contact hours for nurses who have purchased and studied the Review and Resource Manual as identified in the title.
+The Review and Resource Manual is not included with the purchase of this CE Module.
 The manual may be purchased here.

 NOTE: This course requires the purchase and study of the specific Review and Resource Manual as identified in the title of the course prior to enrolling in the online course.
 The manual may be purchased here.
 This course provides the certification exam contact hours for nurses who have purchased and studied the Nurse Executive Review and Resource Manual, 3rd Ed.
 This course consists of a required disclosure, required disclaimer, verification of manual purchase, pre-test, post-test, and course evaluation.
 Contact hours are available only for the most current edition in print.

 American Nurses Association Certification Review and Resource Manuals are designed to help nurses pass the certification exams, to provide continuing education contact hours for recertification and to act as a general resource for that specialty.
 Each manual is based on the exam’s test content outline, making ANA Review and Resource Manuals uniquely positioned to help nurses prepare for the ANCC certification exams.
 Each ANA Review and Resource Manual offers contact hour credit for studying the manual and passing an online post-test.
 The goal of this course is to provide nurses with current information to be utilized in nursing management and to provide review materials for nurses desiring nurse executive certification.

 Key Learning Outcomes

 - Pass the post-test with at least 80 percent of the answers correct.

 - Select responses to test questions based on key principles, standards of practice and theoretical basis of nursing practice.

 - Choose accepted therapeutic interventions in answering questions related to quality nursing practice.